Visas and migration

 Information on visas to Australia can be found on the Department of Home Affairs website.

-If you are a US citizen and hold a valid US passport, you may be eligible to lodge an application for an Electronic Travel Authority (ETA) visa.
+If you are a US citizen and hold a valid US passport, you may be eligible for an Electronic Travel Authority (ETA).
 ETAs are free of charge and most are issued automatically.
+See our Visa FAQs for more information.

-Most visa applications can be lodged online by creating an ImmiAccount - this is our preferred method of visa lodgement.
+Most visa applications can be lodged online by creating an ImmiAccount.
+This is our preferred method of visa lodgement to helps us process your application faster.

-If you are lodging an application in the USA, please refer to the following information before submitting your application:
+If you are lodging an application in the US, please refer to the following information before submitting your application:

 - Changes and updates to visa programmes